 What Qualifies as Valid Proof of Insurance

-Proof of insurance is documentation that verifies you have active auto insurance coverage that meets your state's minimum requirements.
-Several types of documents qualify as valid proof, and understanding the differences helps ensure you have the right documentation when needed.
+Proof of insurance is documentation that verifies you have active auto coverage meeting your state's minimum requirements.
+Several types of documents qualify, and knowing the differences helps ensure you always have the right one on hand.

 Insurance ID Card